 The big picture of following Jesus is simpler than you think.

 My wife and I moved recently, and I’ve been putting together a lot of furniture.
-The part I dread most is step one—pouring the contents of the box into the floor.
+I dread step one the most—pouring the contents of the box into the floor.
 That’s when you get to survey the slats and bags of screws, bolts, washers, and hinges, and feel a distinct sense of hopelessness.
 That pile of disconnected parts looks nothing like a coffee table.

 That’s why the manufacturer slaps a full color photo of the finished product on the box—so during the construction process, guys like me can keep referring to it.
 I can verify that when my finished table sits at a forty-five degree angle, it isn’t a feature, it’s a mistake.
 The picture says so.

 When we talk about following Jesus, it’s also sometimes confusing.
 There’s a lot of moving parts in the Bible.
 When they all come together, what should following Jesus look like?
 Thankfully, we have a picture, a narrative description of the very first group of Jesus followers.